 1. Application Fee

-Transcripts of marks from all universities attended are required.
+Transcripts from all universities attended are required, including Exchange terms.
 (This also applies to McGill students.)
-For all applicants, the academic records must include: transcripts in the original language with official translations, listing courses and grades for each year of study, verifying conferral of degrees.
+For all applicants, the academic records must include: transcripts in the original language with official translations, listing courses and grades for each year of study, as well as confirmation of degree conferrals.
+The degree conferral information must appear either on the transcript itself or upload the separate degree/diploma certificate confirming the full name of the degree and the date it was awarded to you.
 These documents must bear the signature of the registrar and the official seal or stamp of the institution.
 Please check the International Degree Equivalency website for more information regarding your particular country: International Degrees

 3. Letters of Recommendation